jtjacques/mturk-manage/README.md

 2. The `QualificationTypeId` is associated with the `WorkerId`.
 3. A `HIT` is created, as follows:
   * Type: `HTMLQuestion`
-    *  Hosted by MTurk
+    *  Hosted by MTurk.
-    *  Validates `WorkerId` is as specified
+    *  Validates `WorkerId` is as specified.
     *  Provides *Submit* button and automatically attempts to submit.
-    *  Automatically approves 5 minutes after submisson.
+    *  Automatically approves once submitted, after the specified delay.
   * Requires the `QualificationTypeId` created.
     * `QualificationTypeId`: `Exists`
     * `ActionsGuarded `: `DiscoverPreviewAndAccept`